Warrior triptychs

 I am grateful to Ward Pieters for locating this image.

-Title: Nagato no kuni Akama-no-ura (In the Great Battle between the Minamoto and the Taira at Akama Bay in Nagato Province, the Taira Clan is Utterly Destroyed, 長門国赤間の浦に於て源平大合戦平家一門悉く亡びる図)
+Title: In the Great Battle between the Minamoto and the Taira at Akama Bay in Nagato Province, the Taira Clan is Utterly Destroyed (Nagato no kuni Akama-no-ura ni oite Genpei ôgassen Heike ichimon kotogotoku horobiru zu, 長門国赤間の浦に於て源平大合戦平家一門悉く亡びる圖)

 Description: Yoshitsune’s leap (left) at the Battle of Dan-no-ura on April 25, 1185, with the imperial barge (center) and other boats in combat (right)